zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-genres.md

 The **data-bind="source: albums"** tells the widget which property on the view model contains the data to list.
 The **data-template="album-template"** indicates the name of the template to use for each Album.

-Note that we are reusing the same Album template from the [Main Page](kendo-music-store-home-lists) list views by using the same ASP.NET MVC partial on both pages.
+Note that we are reusing the same Album template from the Main Page(kendo-music-store-home-lists) list views by using the same ASP.NET MVC partial on both pages.
 This is a great way to keep the Albums looking and behaving consistently between the two views.